 - Are received from less-than-20%- owned foreign corporations, and - Qualify for the 70% deduction under section 245(a).
-To qualify for the 70% deduction, the corporation must own at least 10% of the stock of the foreign corporation by vote and value.
+To qualify for the 70% deduction, the

 Enter the U.S.-source portion of dividends that are received from 20%-or-more- owned foreign corporations and that qualify for the 80% deduction under section 245(a).